-But don't count yourself out if you work for a small company.
-Forty states and the District of Columbia have passed similar "mini-COBRA" laws that apply to firms with fewer than 20 employees.
+But don’t count yourself out if you work for a small company.
+Nearly all states and the District of Columbia have passed similar “mini-COBRA” laws that apply to firms with fewer than 20 employees.

-State laws vary among one another and from the federal law in the amount of time they let workers continue coverage as well as in restrictions on rates.
-Talk to your company's employee benefits professional about the rules for COBRA eligibility.
+State laws vary, including the amount of time when you can keep a mini-COBRA plan.
+Talk to your company’s employee benefits professional about the rules for COBRA eligibility.

 |District of Columbia||3 months|

 |North Carolina||18 months|

 Let’s also take a look at other specific mini-COBRA laws by state: